Mapping and Data

 Consider using paper towels to clean up kitchen surfaces.
 If you use cloth towels, launder them often in the hot cycle.

 Rinse fresh fruits and vegetables under running tap water, including those with skins and rinds that are not eaten.
 Scrub firm produce with a clean produce brush.

 Separate raw meat, poultry, seafood, and eggs from other foods in your grocery shopping cart, grocery bags, and refrigerator.

-Do not reuse marinades used on raw foods unless you bring them to a boil first.
+Do not reuse marinades used on raw foods unless you refrigerate between uses and bring them to a boil before reuse.

 Bring sauces, soups and gravy to a boil when reheating.